Malaysian ringgit: First series (1967)

 Central Bank of Malaysia first issued Malaysian dollar banknotes on 6 June 1967 in $1, $5, $10, $50 and $100 denominations.
 The $1000 denomination was first issued on 2 September 1968.
 The first Malaysian banknotes carried the image of Tuanku Abdul Rahman, the first Yang di-Pertuan Agong of independent Malaya and bore the signature of Tun Ismail bin Mohamed Ali, the first Malaysian Governor of Central Bank of Malaysia.
-On 16 August 1972, Central Bank of Malaysia adopted official new spelling system of the national language, Bahasa Malaysia, into the printing of its currency notes while retaining the designs.
+On 16 August 1972, Central Bank of Malaysia adopted official new spelling system of the national language, Bahasa Melayu, into the printing of its currency notes while retaining the designs.
 The banknotes with new spellings are circulated alongside the old banknotes.

-Second series (1982)
+Second series (1982-1984)

-The second series was issued with Malaysian traditional ornamental designs, with the introduction of two new denomination, the $20 and $500 in 1982; later followed by $10, $50 and $100 in 1983, finally the $1, $5 & $1000 completed this series in 1984.
-Until 2010 the second series notes was still occasionally encountered.
+The second series was issued with the main theme being that of Malaysian traditional ornamental designs.
+Two new denominations, that of $20 and $500, was introduced in 1982; it was followed by redesigned banknotes for the $10, $50 and $100 denominations in 1983 before completing with redesigned $1, $5 & $1000 notes in 1984.
+All banknotes of this series were printed by Thomas De La Rue.
+Until 2010, the second series notes was still occasionally encountered.

-The mark for the blind on the upper left hand corner was removed on the second revision in 1986.
+In 1986, the mark for the blind on the upper left hand corner was removed, and a security strip was added to all denominations except for the 1 ringgit.

+Printing of $1 notes were discontinued in 1993 with the $1 coin replacing it.

 Due to its unpopularity, the $20 (RM20) denominations were discontinued and gradually removed from circulation in 1995.

 In 1999 the RM500 and RM1000 notes were discontinued and ceased to be legal tender.
 This was due because of the Asian monetary crisis of 1997 when huge amounts of ringgit were taken out of the country to be traded in these notes.
 In effect the notes were withdrawn out of circulation and the amount of ringgit taken out of the country in banknotes was limited to RM1000.

-In 1993, $1 notes were discontinued and replaced by the $1 coin.